evanorsouw/thin-edge.io/docs/src/references/tedge-write.md

           Permission mode for the file, in octal form

       --user <USER>
-          User which will become the new owner of the file
+          User which will become the new owner of the file (and for the paths with --makedirs)

       --group <GROUP>
-          Group which will become the new owner of the file
+          Group which will become the new owner of the file (and for the paths with --makedirs)

+      --makedirs
+          Use to create intermediate paths when needed.
+Created paths will have the permission 0755 and owner as specified by --user and --group

       --config-dir <CONFIG_DIR>
           [env: TEDGE_CONFIG_DIR, default: /etc/tedge]